-All student groups on campus are encouraged to participate in community service activities.
+All student groups are encouraged to participate in community service activities.
 Resident Assistants plan one group community service activity per semester for traditional students living in the residence halls.
 NU VISIONS, an alternative break program that provides students with the opportunity to volunteer their services in various parts of the United States, is offered to all students.
-NU VISIONS trips usually take place during spring break with weekend service trips interspersed throughout the academic year.
+NU VISIONS' trips are usually during spring break with weekend service trips interspersed throughout the academic year.

-In addition, at the beginning of each academic year a Volunteer Fair is held on campus which allows the university community to sign up for volunteer activities directly with local community-based organizations.
-Students who wish to volunteer with a local agency or community-based organization on an on-going basis are encouraged to visit the Office of Community Service Programs and receive a Volunteer Referral that matches the students' interests with the needs of local agencies/ community-based organizations.
+In addition, at the beginning of each academic year a Volunteer Fair is held on campus which allows the University community to register for volunteer activities directly with local community-based organizations.
+Students who wish to volunteer with a local agency or community-based organization on an on-going basis are encouraged to visit the Office of Community Service Programs and receive a Volunteer Referral that matches the students' interests with the needs of local agencies/community-based organizations.
 Leadership and service projects consist of work with the elderly, youth, homeless, hungry, and economically disadvantaged.
-All students are encouraged to become active as volunteers as part of their college experience with the aim of developing graduates who are "ready, not reluctant" to serve their community and nation.
+All students are encouraged to become active as volunteers, as part of their college experience, with the aim of developing graduates who are "ready, not reluctant" to serve their community and nation.